imnetcat/labsarena/README.md

 # labsarena
-Demo of the labsarena startup
+Demo of the labsarena startup coded in 30 hours at the hackaton